Am1nCmd/canijailbreak/README.md

 ## To Do Next?
 Automaticly detect devices platform and iOS version using https://www.whatsmyua.info to give exacly match with your devices

-Is there anything else I can help you with?